aws-samples/mlops-pipeline-prestodb/blog_post.md

 advantage of their existing data engineering pipelines with minimal-no code changes.

-We encourage you to learn more by exploring SageMaker Pipeline, Open source data querying engines like PrestoDB and building a solution using the sample implementation provided in this post.
+We encourage you to learn more by exploring SageMaker Pipeline, open-source data querying engines like PrestoDB and building a solution using the sample implementation provided in this post.

 Portions of this code are released under the Apache 2.0 License as referenced here: https://aws.amazon.com/apache-2-0/